6. Letters and emails

 - Avoid areas such as discussing a student with another parent, health issues, staff issues, criticising the School or its representatives.
 Remember, an email can be used as a legal document.
 Only send an email that you would be happy for the Headmaster to read and countersign.

-- Every email should end with your complete email signature, which should appear as set out on the BGS Brand website.
+- Every email should end with your complete email signature, which should appear as set out under the email signature guide.
 If you have multiple responsibilities (e.g. Head of English, Head of House, TIC Basketball), list only the most senior title.
 (If appropriate, you may create a separate signature block for different uses.)

 - Please ensure that your position title is written as it appears in the A full list of Staff titles and acceptable abbreviations can be referenced here.